 Most of my travels have been with close friends and friends of friends.
 While most of my trips have been amazing, I’ve had some trips that caused friction in my friendships.
 Traveling with friends is an incredible experience, but I’ve learned that you can’t travel with ALL your friends.
-Below, I am sharing tips on how to figure out if you and your friend(s) are compatible travel companions.

 Identify Each Persons Travel Personality/Style

 This should be the FIRST thing discussed when planning to travel with friends.
-Everyone should explain what their ultimate goal is for the trip to determine if your travel styles even mesh.
-If your friend wants to lounge by the beach all day, but you want to go seek adventure, it may not be ideal for ya’ll to travel together.
+Everyone should explain what their ultimate goal is for the trip to determine if everyone’s travel styles even mesh.
+If your friend wants to lounge by the beach all day, but you want to go seek adventure, it may not be ideal for y’all to travel together.
 The last thing anyone wants is for their interests to not be included in the itinerary, leading to resentment.

 However, this isn’t to say that you can’t travel with friends with different interests.
 They could help you open up to experiences you wouldn’t have tried with friends with similar interests.
 You just have to make sure that everyone’s wants are realistic and met during the trip.
 For instance, I traveled with three friends to Berlin and one of them is vegan.
 So we made sure to go to places that provided vegan options for her.
-We ended up eating at delicious places that we probably wouldn’t have went to had we not traveled with a vegan.
+We ended up eating at delicious places that we probably wouldn’t have gone to had we not traveled with a vegan.

 If you’re not sure about your travel personality, consider taking this Airbnb travel personality test.
 The test reveals your travel personality, and your ideal city to travel to.
 According to Airbnb, my travel personality is “The Bon Vivant” and my ideal city is Barcelona.
 Which makes sense.